cyberrangecz/docs/docs/user-guide-basic/sandbox-agenda/pool.md

 In the **Allocation Requests** table, the instructor can see all allocation requests.
 Click on the title of the request will redirect to the [request detail](#allocation-request-stages) page.
 The last column of the table contains **cancel** button :material-close-circle:{: .red .icon }.
 If the instructor clicks the button, the ongoing allocation will be canceled and a given sandbox will not be allocated.

 !!! warning
-    Canceling finished allocation request will cause an error.
+    Canceling a finished allocation request will cause an error.

 ### 4. Cleanup Requests
 ![cleanup-requests](../../img/user-guide-basic/sandbox-agenda/pool/cleanup-requests.png)

 In the **Cleanup Requests** table, the instructor can see all cleanup requests.
 With the completion of cleanup requests the associated **sandbox instance**, **allocation request** and, **allocation unit** are deleted from the KYPO portal.
-There can be only one cleanup request per a sandbox.
+There can be only one cleanup request per sandbox.
 The last column of the table contains actions :material-close-circle:{: .red .icon } &nbsp; :material-delete:{: .red .icon }:

 ??? cancel "Cancel request"
     Click the button to cancel the ongoing cleanup request.
-Respective sandbox won't be removed.
+The respective sandbox won't be removed.

 ??? trash-can "Delete request"
     Click the button to delete the cleanup request.
 Only canceled cleanup requests can be deleted.